-- A Balanced Mix of Compensation Components The target compensation mix for the Company's executive officers is composed of salary, annual cash incentives and long-term equity incentives, representing a mix that is not overly weighted toward short-term cash incentives. - Multiple Performance Metrics The Company's incentive compensation plans use multiple Company-wide metrics, which encourage retention of executives and focus on the achievement of objectives for the overall benefit of the Company.
-The incentive compensation granted under the plans in 2019 included: - Annual cash incentive compensation under the SMIP that was dependent on multiple performance metrics, including pre-tax income and safety performance. - 40% of the long-term incentive compensation granted under the LTIP in the form of Restricted Stock Units with three-year ratable vesting. - 60% of the long-term incentive compensation granted under the LTIP in the form of performance awards that will cliff-vest on December 31, 2021 and were allocated evenly between awards that will pay out based on the performance measures of return on invested capital ("ROIC") and relative total shareholder return ("TSR") as compared to a group of peer companies. - Capped Incentive Awards Annual cash incentive awards are capped at 200% of salary for our CEO and lesser amounts for our other executive officers.
-The number of performance shares that can be earned is capped at 200% of target for all executive officers. - Clawback Provisions Long-term incentive award agreements contain clawback provisions, which make all such equity awards subject to the Company's right to recover the award in the event that it is determined that a participant has engaged in conduct that contributed to any material restatement of our earnings. - Stock Ownership Guidelines Stock ownership guidelines call for significant share ownership for our executive officers.
+- A Balanced Mix of Compensation Components The target compensation mix for the Company's executive officers is composed of base salary, annual cash incentives and long-term equity incentives, representing a mix that is not overly weighted toward short-term cash incentives. - Multiple Performance Metrics The Company's incentive compensation plans use multiple Company-wide metrics, which encourage retention of executives and focus on the achievement of objectives for the overall benefit of the Company.
+The incentive compensation granted under the plans in 2023 included: - Annual cash incentive compensation under the MIP that was dependent on multiple performance metrics, including pre-tax income and safety performance. - 40% of the long-term incentive compensation granted under the LTIP in the form of Restricted Stock Units with three-year ratable vesting. - 60% of the long-term incentive compensation granted under the LTIP in the form of performance awards that will cliff-vest, if earned, on December 31, 2025.
+The amount of the grant was allocated evenly, based on their grant date fair value, between awards that will pay out based on the performance measures of return on invested capital ("ROIC") and relative total shareholder return ("TSR") as compared to a group of peer companies. - Capped Incentive Awards Annual cash incentive awards are capped at 235% of salary for our CEO and lesser amounts for our other executive officers.
+The number of performance shares that can be earned is capped at 200% of target for all executive officers. - Clawback Provisions In accordance with the requirements of the Nasdaq listing standards, we maintain an executive officer clawback policy (the "Clawback Policy") that empowers the Company to recover certain incentive compensation erroneously awarded to a current or former "Section 16 officer" of the Company, as defined in Rule 16a-1(f) under the Exchange Act (a "Covered Officer"), in the event of an accounting restatement. - Stock Ownership Guidelines Stock ownership guidelines call for significant share ownership for our executive officers.

-- Stock Retention Policy Executive officers are expected to retain the Net Shares received through an exercise of stock options and the vesting of restricted stock, Restricted Stock Units and performance shares if they have not reached the applicable stock ownership guidelines. - Anti-Hedging and Pledging Policy Executive officers are expected to comply with our insider trading policy that prohibits our executive officers from hedging the economic risk of their stock ownership and holding shares of the Company's common stock in a margin account or pledging shares as collateral for a loan.
+- Stock Retention Policy Executive officers are expected to retain the net shares received through the vesting of Restricted Stock Units and performance shares if they have not reached the applicable stock ownership guidelines. - Anti-Hedging and Pledging Policy Executive officers are expected to comply with our insider trading policy that prohibits our executive officers from hedging the economic risk of their stock ownership and holding shares of the Company's common stock in a margin account or pledging shares as collateral for a loan.